pandas-dev/pandas/doc/source/getting_started/intro_tutorials/09_timeseries.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-An overview of the aliases used to define time series frequencies (alos called *offset aliases*) is given in :ref:`timeseries.offset_aliases`.
+An overview of the aliases used to define time series frequencies is given in the :ref:`offset aliases overview table <timeseries.offset_aliases>`.

 .. raw:: html